-The Cultural Education Center houses one of the largest performing arts complexes in the region, including the 1,250-seat Yardley Hall, 400-seat Theatre, 100-seat Black Box Theatre, 55-seat Recital Hall and the 3,400-square-foot Gallery of Art.
-Programming includes classes, lectures, films, concerts and residencies.
-National touring groups as well as local performing companies grace the stages with theater, dance and music, offering a range of events from comedy to chamber music with artists as diverse as Bill Cosby and Waylon Jennings.
+The Cultural Education Center houses one of the most comprehensive performing arts complexes in the region, including the 1,250-seat Yardley Hall, 400-seat Theatre, 100-seat Black Box Theatre, 55-seat Recital Hall and the 3,400-square-foot Gallery of Art.
+A 600-space parking garage is conveniently situated adjacent to the building.
+The Cultural Education Center was designed to meet the needs of all special patrons.